nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 Printing
-    A compact representation of information about the GIDCollection can be printed.
+    A compact representation of information about the NodeCollection can be printed.

    >>>  nrns = nest.Create('iaf_psc_alpha', 10)
    >>>  print(nrns)
-        GIDCollection(metadata=None, model=iaf_psc_alpha, size=10, first=1, last=10)
+        NodeCollection(metadata=None, model=iaf_psc_alpha, size=10, first=1, last=10)

 .. _indexing:

 Indexing
-    Indexing returns a new GIDCollection with a single GID
+    Indexing returns a new NodeCollection with a single GID

    >>>  print(nrns[3])
-        GIDCollection(metadata=None, model=iaf_psc_alpha, size=1, first=3)
+        NodeCollection(metadata=None, model=iaf_psc_alpha, size=1, first=3)

 .. _iterating:

 Iteration
-    You can iterate the GIDs in a GIDCollection
+    You can iterate the GIDs in a NodeCollection

      >>>   for gid in nrns:
      >>>       print(gid)